brianhill/brianhill.github.io/past_courses.md

 ### At Saint Mary's College of California

-*Formatting and links within the content below may be out-of-date.*
+*Formatting and links within the content below may be lacking.*

 #### Physics